-In May 2020, a Memorandum was submitted to the New Jersey Law Revision Commission ("NJLRC") that discussed substantial revisions to N.J.S.
-9:17-38 et seq.
-7 To encompass the many scientific and social changes that had occurred in the interim, particularly concerning determinations of genetic parentage and parentage based on spousal relations or operation of other law, the scope of work expanded to become an intended replacement for the Commission's 2010 Report.8
+This Report recommends a new Parentage Act for New Jersey, constituting a substantial revision of N.J.S.
+9:17-38 et seq.,7 and is intended to update the Commission's 2010 Report on this subject.

-The current work seeks to clarify situations involving gestational carrier agreements, and to deal more comprehensively with the rights and obligations of spouses independent of biological parentage.
-At the May 21, 2020 meeting, the Commission recommended that Staff discuss this Report with Solangel Maldonado, a Professor at Seton Hall University School of Law, who has worked with the American Law Institute in this area of law.9
+The recommended changes to the statute encompass the many scientific and social changes that have occurred since 1983 when the current statutes were enacted, particularly concerning determinations of genetic parentage and parentage based on spousal relations or operation of other law.8

-Staff forwarded the Report to Professor Maldonado, who graciously met with Staff and provided preliminary comments and insight about the content of the proposed modifications to the Act.
+The Report seeks to clarify situations involving gestational carrier agreements, and to deal more comprehensively with the rights and obligations of spouses independent of biological parentage.
+During the early stages of its work on this project, Staff consulted with Professor Solangel Maldonado, of Seton Hall University School of Law, who has worked with the American Law Institute in the area of parentage law.9 She graciously met with Staff, and provided preliminary comments and insight on more than one occasion regarding the proposed modifications to the draft Act.

-Professor Maldonado recommended that the proposed modifications avoid use of the word "natural" or "biological" when referring to parents or parentage, in favor of the term "genetic."
-In addition, she recommended that the Act recognize nonmarital parents.
-Professor Maldonado noted
+Professor Maldonado noted that New Jersey's approach to issues of parentage more closely mirrors the recommendations of the American Law Institute, not the Uniform Law Commission.
+Her general recommendations include avoiding the use of the word "natural" or "biological" when referring to parents or parentage, in favor of the term "genetic."
+She also recommended that the